The White Magic Error and Charismatic Re-Definition of the Occult

 3) Occult practice involves seeking supernatural energy, spirits, power, presence, influence, action or enchantments.

-A note here about a misunderstanding of ‘occult’ by writers attempting to warn Christians, but who have suggested that ‘the occult’ means secret – i.e. private, hidden away – rituals.
+I add here a note here about a misunderstanding of ‘occult’ by writers who have suggested that ‘the occult’ means secret rituals.
 If this is the right meaning, then as occult practices become more openly practiced, they are no longer occult.
 This is also not correct.
 While secret rituals may involve occult practice, so may public rituals.
 The correct emphasis is on the secret or occult knowledge of the practitioner.

-Please also note: I do not say true Christian experience is not highly supernatural.
+Please also note: I do not say true Christian experience is not supernatural.
 It is.
 Salvation is a supernatural miracle of God which completely changes a person’s life.
 It is also an intensely private experience.
 God’s love shed abroad in our hearts is a continuing miracle.
 Answers to prayers are miracles.
 What I do say is that it is not for us to seek after the secret things, which belong to God.
 We are to seek in the revelation of His Word:

 See What is Occult?
 What is Biblical? posted on this Website.